 Dr. Weaver understands the needs of those who are struggling with depression, anxiety and life's adjustments.
 Her passion is to help all those that seek it.
 She has a special desire to help children, adolescents, adults and at-risk families restore their relationships and bring peace back into their homes.
 You can read more about Dr. Weaver's God-vision and the new children's home in Cumberland County at www.jonahsjoy.org.

 Brenda graduated in 1999 with an Associate Degree in Criminal Justice.
 In 2005 she received her Bachelor of Arts in Management and Human Relations.
-With a passion to work with the at-risk population she began attending Capella University in 2015 to earn her Master of Social Work Degree and is scheduled to graduate in September of 2019.
+With a passion to work with the at-risk population she began attending Capella University in 2015 to earn her Master of Social Work Degree in September of 2019.

 Brenda enjoys working with anyone that has a desire to make positive changes in their lives.
 She has experience in working with trauma, substance abuse, affective disorders, anger management, relational counseling, adolescent issues, and working with the at-risk population.